 A removable security bar can be a reasonable choice but if you have to choose between the bar and the security door barricade I think you’re better off with the latter one.

 There are many ways you can improve security on a UPVC door.
-In this post, I’ve tried to introduce you to the most effective ones, however, don’t think you have to do all these changes to prevent a burglary.
+In this post, I’ve introduced you to the most effective ones, however, don’t think you have to do all these changes to prevent a burglary.
 Often a single but effective improvement is enough to significantly reduce the risk of a break-in.

-There are a wide variety of UPVC doors and most of them can be improved in many ways but probably an anti-snap lock and a multi-point locking system will give you the biggest security enhancement if your door doesn’t feature them.
-You can do most modifications yourself relatively fast, however, don’t hesitate to ask a locksmith’s opinion when in doubt.
+There are a wide variety of UPVC doors and most of them can be improved in many ways but probably an anti-snap lock and a multi-point locking system will give you the biggest security enhancement if your door doesn’t already feature them.
+You can do most modifications yourself relatively quickly, however, do not hesitate to ask a locksmith for help when in doubt.

 If you’ve enjoyed this post, don’t miss our best tips to boost apartment door security.